 93.1km/58mile

-- Sunrise from Poon Hill, offering panoramic views of snow-capped peaks.
+- Watch a spectacular sunrise over the Himalayas from Poon Hill, with panoramic views stretching across dozens of snow-covered peaks.

-- Spot wildlife like Himalayan tahr, monkeys, and birds while passing through the Annapurna Sanctuary Area.
+- Spot wildlife like Himalayan tahr, snow leopard, musk deer, Impeyan Pheasant, red panda, and many more while passing through the Annapurna Sanctuary Area.

 - The chance to visit ancient monasteries in places like Ghorepani and Chomrong.